GideonBear/falconf/README.md

 | Extensive built-in support for specific programs etc. |    ❌    |  ✅  |    ❌    |
 | Run arbitrary commands and edit arbitrary files       |    ✅    |  ➖  |    ✅    |
 | Watch files (or dconf) and notify                     |    check |  no  |    no    |

+Feel free to add more tools to the table!